List of Rocko's Modern Life characters: Garbage Strike Rats

-They are garbage rats who claimed they were on strike in the episode "Popcorn Pandemonium".
+The Garbage Strike Rats are obese rats who formerly were employed as sanitation workers, but are currently striking.
+They first appear in the episode "Popcorn Pandemonium" in a trailer for the film "Garbage Strike: The Musical".
 They have made various cameo appearances throughout the series.
 They even appear in the pilot episode, "Trash-O-Madness", as garbage men.
 One of them, Tyrone, takes on the role of "the Big Fairy of Bigland" in Rocko's dream in "Short Story".